-There are many different types of water heaters on the market, each with its advantages and disadvantages.
+There are many different types of water heaters on the market, each with advantages and disadvantages.
 The most common water heaters are electric, gas, and tankless.
 Electric water heaters are the most popular type, as they are generally more affordable than other types.

 One of the best types of water heaters is a 50-gallon water heater.
 Most American homes use either 40-gallon or 50-gallon water heaters.
-50-gallon heaters offer a fair share of benefits that you cannot find with 40-gallon water heaters.
+50-gallon heaters offer a fair share of benefits you cannot find with 40-gallon water heaters.
 Here are three reasons why you should get a 50-gallon water heater.

 1. They last a long time

 50-gallon water heaters have a larger tank capacity.
 This is important because the heater can hold more hot water.

 2. They are more cost-effective than 40-gallon water heaters